pmeller/recruitment-assignment-tic-tac-toe-graphql-node-api/README.md

 - it's use case-oriented which makes easier to implement actions like "create game" and "join game" (in comparison to resource-oriented REST)
 - syntax is in fact human-readable
 - `!` suffix notation for non-nullable properties/params is weird, `?` suffix for nullable (like in TypeScript, Kotlin) seems more readable

+### GraphQL: server technology

+Apollo Server is dominating server technology for GraphQL in Node community.
+I've choosen it to implement the assignment because of availability of resources/extensions and also for simplicity (other tools come with unnecessary overhead).

+Notable alternatives:

+- [graphql-yoga](https://github.com/prisma-labs/graphql-yoga) - built on top of Apollo Server, comes with a lot more defaults
+- previously mentioned [NestJS](https://docs.nestjs.com/graphql/quick-start) with code-first approach, also built on top of Apollo Server

+Other GraphQL tools used in this project:

+- [graphql-schema-typescript](https://github.com/dangcuuson/graphql-schema-typescript) for generating typesafe resolver types (unfortunatenly it doesn't support `graphql@>=14` yet)